preciofishbone/OmniaDocsG2/_build/html/_sources/pages/page-types/working-with-sections-and-blocks/index.rst.txt

 Lock a block or not
 ************************
-In Omnia 6.10 additional settings for locking of blocks are available, under "Lock" in the LAYOUT menu:
+Additional settings for locking of blocks are available, under "Lock" in the LAYOUT menu:

 .. image:: lock-menu.png